Umi1407/Umi1407/README.md

 ### Hi there 👋
 My name is Umi and I am a student studying IT in college.
-- 🌱 I’m currently learning Front-End Development
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with building a network
 - 😄 Pronouns: He/Him